 The Town Water Conservation Garden.
 The Town maintains a Water Conservation Garden that demonstrates low water landscaping concepts.
 Visit the garden at Town Hall to learn how you can incorporate these water conservation concepts in your landscaping project.

 Water Wise Education Program.
-The Town is funding Water Wise Education kits for all Hillsborough City School Districts 5th graders in School Year 2007/08.
-This program combines educational classroom activities with hands on home projects aimed to reduce water consumption while monitoring the progress.
+The Town funded Water Wise Education kits for all Hillsborough City School District 5th graders in School Year 2007/08.
+This program combined educational classroom activities with hands-on home projects aimed to reduce water consumption.

 Water and Energy Efficiency Rebates.
-Hillsborough has participated in a washer rebate program that has funded 384 high efficiency washers since January 2002 for a total cost of $27,400—resulting in approximately 3,000,000 gallons of water conserved to date.
+Hillsborough has participated in a washer rebate program that has helped fund hundreds of high efficiency washers since January 2002, resulting in millions of gallons of water conserved.
 Learn about other rebate programs and money saving tips through PG&E.

 Energy efficiency is the most important tool for Greenhouse Gas (GHG) reduction in the energy and gas sectors, and meeting our AB 32 (Global Warming Solutions Act of 2006) goals will require, under any scenario, unprecedented levels of energy efficiency investment—according to The California Energy Commission.
 The Town of Hillsborough encourages its residents to become energy efficient, and a great place to start is in your home.